henryrestive/infra-docs/Azure-DataPlatform.md

 This folder structure allows you to easily manage environment-specific configurations, reuse Terraform modules across different environments, and maintain a clear separation of concerns between different components of the data platform.

-# Agents pool for pipeline
+# Approach 1: VM Agents pool for pipeline
 ---
            +---------------------+
            | Azure DevOps        |